dootje-2004/intersystems-rest-performance/README.md

 Show the performance (requests per second) of IRIS's REST functionality.

+## Setup

+Clone or download the repository.
+Start the test environment with `docker-compose up -d`.
+If you have the **make** utility installed, you can also issue `make build` to start the container.

 ## Usage

-Access the client at <http://localhost:9090/csp/sys/utilhome.csp>
-and the server at <http://localhost:9090/csp/sys/utilhome.csp>.
+Access the user interface at <http://localhost:9090/csp/demo/ui.html>. and the server at <http://localhost:9090/csp/sys/utilhome.csp>.

-## Setup

-Send a controlled number of requests per second from one IRIS instance (the *client*) to another (the *server*).
-Have a dashboard show the time it takes to pass each stage of the processing (network, unpacking, business logic, storage, response).

-Parameters on the client side:

-* Number of requests per second
-* Payload size

-Parameters on the server side:

-* Number of threads (parallel processes) handling the requests